 Would you like to restrict which email addresses can be used in your WordPress forms?
-With the built-in Allowlist / Denylist option in WPForms, you can create rules around which email addresses are allowed or not allowed to be used with your forms.
+With the built-in Allowlist and Denylist options in WPForms, you can create rules around which email addresses are allowed in your forms.

-In this tutorial, we’ll show you how to use the Allowlist / Denylist option for email restriction in WPForms.
+In this tutorial, we’ll show you how to use the Allowlist and Denylist options for email restriction in WPForms.

 - Choosing Between a Denylist or Allowlist

 Before getting started, you’ll first need to make sure that WPForms is installed and activated on your WordPress site.

 Once you’ve installed WPForms, you’ll either need to create a new form or edit an existing one.